-Daniel F. Forbes, M.S.W., Director, Meelia Center for Community Engagement Nicole Lora, M.S.W., Associate Director, Meelia Center for Community Engagement Location: Roger and Francine Jean Student Center Complex Telephone: 603-641-7108 Box: 1627 Website: www.anselm.edu/meelia
+Daniel F. Forbes, M.S.W., Director, Meelia Center for Community Engagement Nicole Lora, M.S.W., Associate Director, Meelia Center for Community Engagement

+Box: 1627

+Website: www.anselm.edu/meelia

-Since 1989 the Meelia Center for Community Engagement has mobilized the talent and energy of the Saint Anselm College community to partner with the Greater Manchester to help address the challenges facing the city.
+Since 1989, the Meelia Center for Community Engagement has mobilized the talent and energy of the Saint Anselm College community to partner with the Greater Manchester to help address the challenges facing the city.
 Each year more than 1200 students, faculty and staff volunteer more than 20,000 hours of service.
-Meelia Center student staff members facilitate the placement and support of volunteers and service-learners at more than 50 non-profit agencies throughout the academic year.
+Meelia Center student service leaders facilitate the placement and support of volunteers and service-learners at more than 50 non-profit agencies throughout the academic year.